emahmi/Important-Topics-For-Developer/Solution of Programming Topics.md

 # Question-2

-### Private:
-The code is only accessible within the same class.
+- ***Private:*** The code is only accessible within the same class.
-### Public:
-The code is accessible for all classes.
+- ***Public:*** The code is accessible for all classes.
-### Protected:
-The code is accessible within the same class, or in a class that is inherited from that class.
+- ***Protected:*** The code is accessible within the same class, or in a class that is inherited from that class.
-### Internal:
-The code is only accessible within its own assembly, but not from another assembly.
+- **Internal:*** The code is only accessible within its own assembly, but not from another assembly.
-### Protected Internal:
-It is used to specifies that access is limited to the current assembly or types derived from the containing class.
+- ***Protected Internal:*** It is used to specifies that access is limited to the current assembly or types derived from the containing class.
-### Private Protected:
-It is used to specifies that access is limited to the containing class or types derived from the containing class within the current assembly.
+- ***Private Protected:*** It is used to specifies that access is limited to the containing class or types derived from the containing class within the current assembly.

 # Question-3

 ### Sealed Class:
 Sealed classes are used to restrict the inheritance feature of object oriented programming.
 Once a class is defined as a sealed class, this class cannot be inherited.

+#### Example
 ```csharp
 // Sealed class
 sealed class SealedClass {